 - Review of foreign national hires and visiting scholars

-You may need a license if your research falls into one of the categories described above.
-Depending on the issuing agency, it may take up to three months (or even longer, in some cases) to obtain a license, so be sure to contact the Export Control Staff before traveling, shipping, or beginning a research project in any of the areas described here.
+You may need a license if your work falls into one of the categories described above.
+Depending on the issuing agency, it may take up to three months (or even longer, in some cases) to obtain a license, so be sure to contact the Export Control Staff before traveling, shipping, or beginning a project in any of the areas described here.

-Export Control Determinations
+Export Control Reviews

 Because all university activities, including research, must comply with export controls, the Export Control Staff works closely with the following offices at UNL to ensure export control compliance requirements are met in addition to other safety, security and procedural requirements: